kubedb/cli/docs/guides/elasticsearch/clustering/topology.md

 ## Create multi-node Elasticsearch

 Elasticsearch can be created with multiple nodes.
-If you want to create Elasticsearch cluster with three nodes, you need to set `spec.replicas` to `3`.
+If you want to create an Elasticsearch cluster with three nodes, you need to set `spec.replicas` to `3`.
 In this case, all of these three nodes will act as *master*, *data* and *client*.

 Check following Elasticsearch object